-- Thorough background check (Hawaii, Illinois, Massachusetts, New Jersey, Columbus, New York City; Connecticut, Iowa, Michigan, New York, North Carolina and Cleveland also require background checks, but only for handgun licenses)
+- Thorough background check (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey – all firearms; Iowa, Michigan, New York and North Carolina also require background checks, but only for handgun licenses)

-- Safety training (Massachusetts; Connecticut, Hawaii and Rhode Island also require safety training, but only for handgun licenses)
+- Safety training (Connecticut, D.C., Massachusetts – all firearms; Hawaii, Maryland, and Rhode Island also require safety training, but only for handgun licenses)

 - Hands-on testing, including firing testing, to demonstrate safe use of firearms

-- Written testing to demonstrate knowledge of applicable firearm laws (California and Michigan require testing on firearms laws, but only for handgun licenses)
+- Written testing to demonstrate knowledge of applicable firearm laws (California and D.C. require testing on firearms laws)

-- License has finite duration (Hawaii, Illinois, Massachusetts; California, Connecticut, Iowa, Michigan, New Jersey and North Carolina also have licenses of finite duration, but only for handguns)
+- License has finite duration (California, Connecticut, D.C., Hawaii, Illinois, Massachusetts – all firearms; Iowa, Maryland, Michigan, New Jersey and North Carolina also have licenses of finite duration, but only for handguns)

 - Renewal process includes background check and testing as described above (Massachusetts)

-- Licensee is required to report theft or loss of license and firearms (New York City)
+- Licensee is required to report theft or loss of license and firearms38

-- License is subject to revocation in cases where licensee becomes a prohibited purchaser (Hawaii, Illinois, Massachusetts, New Jersey, Columbus; Connecticut, Iowa and Cleveland also provide for revocation under these circumstances, but only for handgun licenses), or fails to comply with applicable federal, state and local firearms laws
+- License is subject to revocation in cases where licensee becomes a prohibited purchaser (Connecticut, D.C., Hawaii, Illinois, Massachusetts, New Jersey– all firearms; Iowa also provides for revocation under these circumstances, but only for handgun licenses), or fails to comply with applicable federal, state and local firearms laws

 - Fee for license is set at a level sufficient to cover administrative costs associated with licensing system